• Skip to main content

 What is a Tea Ministry?
 Two friends Holding Hands.

-Starting a ministry can either be a personal desire or it can be formed out of a house of worship.
+Starting a tea ministry can either be a personal desire or it can be formed out of a house of worship.
 It can either be a group of people meeting or it can be a one-on-one experience.

 The main purpose of the ministry would be to lift up others and come alongside people needing comfort and community.

-Ways to Start your Tea Ministry
+Ways to Start Your Tea Ministry

 First, you would want to decide if you are going to do this by yourself without an organization behind you.
 If you were going to do this alone, you can either choose to do it in a group or as an individual encounter.